HEIG-COMEM/HEIG-VD_DevMobil_REST/README.md

 Front end for the REST API project of the DévMobil and ArchiOWeb courses at HEIG-VD.

+The backend code for this project can be found at [HEIG-COMEM/HEIG-VD_ArchiOWeb_REST](https://github.com/HEIG-COMEM/HEIG-VD_ArchiOWeb_REST)

 ## Introduction

 This project involves a partial recoding of the BeReal application, a social platform that prioritizes authenticity.
 BeReal prompts users to share unfiltered, genuine photos at a random time each day.
 Its standout feature is the inability to retouch photos or apply filters.